Xerefic/xerefic.github.io/_research_experience/malt_research_1.md

 Guides: Prof. Chandrashekar Lakshminarayanan, Prof. Harish Guruprasad

-- Working on understanding the roles of Activations, Neural Path Kernels and Tangent Kernels in Deep Linear Networks.
+- Currently researching the roles of Activations, Neural Path Kernels, and Tangent Kernels in Deep Linear Networks.
-- Examined the effects of over-parameterization on the implicit acceleration of training Deep Linear Networks.
+- Investigating the impact of over-parameterisation on the implicit acceleration of training Deep Linear Networks.